The Best Enduro Mountain Bikes of 2016

 The Specialized Enduro is nearly as maneuverable as the Ibis, but it's raucous suspension and drifting front tire keep us from enjoying it.
 You feel every hit and many deflect the front wheel.
 So, while the Santa Cruz Nomad draws a straight line from top to bottom, the Specialized ricochets its way down.
 It handles great on smoother tracks.

 The Pivot Mach 6 is nimble at slower speeds and is an almost charger on descents.
-It's kind of stable, if you can stay off the back while weighting the front enough to keep it from drifting.
+It's stable if you can stay off the back while weighting the front enough to keep it from drifting.
 If you weight the fork, the steering starts to twitch.
 The off-balance cockpit and flexy rear wheel and rear triangle force us to shift around constantly for balance.
 The key to the Pivot is moderation.
 It handles great at moderate speeds on moderate slopes.

 Suspension and Traction